HosseinMohebbikhah/Socket-Programming-PHP/README.md

 <b>Socket Programming in PHP</b><br>
-You can send message or media with socket and without limited for <b>BUFFER</b> of message or media.
+Transfer message or media with socket without limited for <b>BUFFER</b> of message or media.
+Just first run Server.php after that Client.php